-A St. Olaf College, B.A.
-Chemistry and English, Summa cum laude, 1997 and current Sloan Postdoctoral Fellow at Harvard’s Center for Population and Development Studies
+A St. Olaf College alumna, B.A.
+Chemistry and English, Summa cum laude, 1997 and Researcher at Harvard’s Center for Population and Development Studies.

 Beth received a Ph.D. in sociology from Harvard University in 2017.
 She also holds degrees from St. Olaf College in Minnesota (1997) and the University of Oxford (1999 B.A. and 2000 M St. Theology) where she was a Rhodes Scholar.